-- ▶ Remove the mechanical key ⇒ page 33. - ► To unlock the driver's door, turn the key to the open position (A) ⇔ fig. 25.
+- Remove the mechanical key ⇒ page 33. - To unlock the driver's door, turn the key to the open position (A) ⇒ fig. 25.

-Locking the front passenger's door/rear doors with the mechanical key
+Locking the front passenger's door with the mechanical key

-The emergency lock is located on the rear side of the front passenger's door and the rear doors.
+The emergency lock is located on the rear side of the front passenger's door.
 It is only visible when the door is open.

-- ▶ Remove the mechanical key ⇒ page 33.

-- Pull the cover cap out of the opening

-⇒ fig. 26.

-Insert the key in the inside slot and turn it all the way to the right (right door) or left (left door).
+- Remove the mechanical key ⇒ page 33. - ▶ Pull the cover cap out of the opening ⇒ fig. 26. - ► Insert the key in the inside slot and turn it all the way to the right.

-Once the front passenger's door/rear doors have been closed, you cannot open them again from the outside.
+Once the front passenger's door has been closed, you cannot open it again from the outside.
 The door can be opened from the inside by pulling the door handle.
-If the child safety lock in a rear door is activated, you must first pull the door handle on the inside.
-Then you can open the door from the outside.

-Read and follow all WARNINGS $\Rightarrow \bigwedge$ in General description on page 31.
+Read and follow all WARNINGS $\Rightarrow \Lambda$ in General description on page 31.

-After the ignition is switched on, the power locking system switch and the unlocking button for the rear lid ⇔ in the door are enabled.
+After the ignition is switched on, the power locking system switch and the unlocking button for the rear lid \Leftrightarrow in the door are enabled.